lucasschn/dstoolbox/README.md

 ```matlab
 ramp.BeddoesLeishman(airfoil,Tp,Tf,Tv,Tvl,'mode') % computes the aerodynamic loading experienced by an airfoil object describing the motion described by ramp
 ```
-The time constants Tp,Tf,Tv & Tvl are necessary input arguments to Beddoes-Leishman model.
+The time constants Tp, Tf, Tv, and Tvl are necessary input arguments to Beddoes-Leishman model.
 Depending on the selected model the number of time constants can vary from 3 to 4.
 The 'mode' argument can be either 'experimental' or 'analytical' depending if the user wants numerical or analytical derivatives to be used.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)